25th Division (United Kingdom): Unit history

 A German trench occupied by British soldiers near the Albert-Bapaume road at Ovillers-la-Boisselle, July 1916 during the Battle of the Somme.
 The men are from 'A' Company, 11th (Service) Battalion, Cheshire Regiment.

-The component units of the division were assembled around Salisbury and moved to Aldershot in May 1915 to complete their training.
-The division was formed by Major-General Francis Ventris and crossed to France from 25 to 30 September 1915 under the command of Major-General Beauchamp Doran, a former brigade commander in the British Expeditionary Force in the early days of the war.
-The division comprised the 74th, 75th and 76th Infantry Brigades but the 76th Brigade was posted away on 15 October 1915 and replaced by the 7th Infantry Brigade from the 3rd Division.
+The component units of the division were assembled around Salisbury and moved to Aldershot, Hampshire, in May 1915 to complete their training.
+The division was formed by Major-General Francis Ventris and crossed to France from 25 to 30 September under the command of Major-General Beauchamp Doran, a former infantry brigade commander in the British Expeditionary Force in the early days of the war.
+The division comprised the 74th, 75th and 76th infantry brigades but the 76th Brigade was posted away on 15 October 1915 and replaced by the 7th Infantry Brigade from the 3rd Division, one of the original “Regular” divisions of the BEF.

 In June 1916 Major-General Guy Bainbridge took command and the division went on to fight at the Battle of the Somme, at the Battle of Messines, at the Battle of Passchendaele, in the German spring offensive of March–April 1918 and at the Third Battle of the Aisne.

 Officers and men of the 1st Battalion, Wiltshire Regiment, after their return from the fighting at Thiepval, photographed at Bouzincourt, France, September 1916.

+An unidentified sergeant and Warrant Officer Henry Basil Ault, the company quartermaster sergeant (CQMS) of the 11th (Service) Battalion, Lancashire Fusiliers, in a flooded communication trench opposite Messines, near Ploegsteert Wood, January 1917.

-The 25th Division was unlucky during the 1918 German Spring Offensives, being attacked three times (sharing its misfortune with the 19th (Western) Division, the 21st Division and the 50th (Northumbrian) Division).
+The 25th Division was unlucky during the 1918 German offensives, being attacked three times (sharing its misfortune with the 19th (Western) Division, the 21st Division and the 50th (Northumbrian) Division).
 It was on the northern flank defences during Operation Michael in March 1918 and was moved north to refit.
 There it lost more men in the Battle of the Lys in April.
 Moved south to another quiet area, it was attacked for a third time in the Third Battle of the Aisne.

 After suffering severe casualties in June 1918, the division underwent a refit and reorganisation, receiving infantry from divisions then serving in Italy.
 The reformed division moving back to France in September 1918.
 The division played a major role in the final few weeks of the war its most noted success was the capture of the village of Beaurevoir on 5–6 October 1918.
-The war came to an end over a month later with the signing of the armistice of 11 November 1918.
-The division was demobilised by the end of March 1919, having suffered 48,300 casualties during the war.
+The war finally came to an end over a month later with the signing of the armistice of 11 November 1918.

+The 25th Division was demobilised by the end of March 1919, having suffered 48,300 casualties during its service overseas in the First World War.